addod19/addod19/README.md

 <prev>

-- 🌱 I’m currently learning `React/Redux` in Microverse Software Development Program
+- 🌱 I’m currently preparing for `interviews` in Microverse Software Development Program
 - 🤔 I’m looking for new challenges
 - 💬 Ask me about anything
 - 📫 How to reach me: addodaniellarbi@gmail.com || info@daniellarbiaddo.com